Disclaimer: I don't own Rosario+Vampire, nor do I make any money from the writing of this story. Simple enough, ne?

 She prayed that he could forgive her.

-Looking despondently over at the silver Rosario, she was sure the cross was crying.
+Looking despondently over at the silver rosary, she was sure the cross was crying.

 "I'm sorry.
 I'm so very…very…sorry."

-Then she clinked the Rosario back into place on her choker.
+Then she clinked the artifact back into place on her choker.

 An anguished scream tore the air soon after.